tloula/starter/README.md

 ### Setup

-Run `deploy.ps1`.
-Specify the following when requested.
+Run `deploy.ps1` specifying the following when requested.

-- `LOCATION`: The Azure location to create resources in (i.e. eastus).
+- `LOCATION`: the Azure region to create resources in (i.e. eastus).
-- `PROJECT_NAME`: The name or codename for your project.
+- `PROJECT_NAME`: the name or codename for your project.
 The Azure resource group and all created resources will use this name.
 Ensure it is unique to prevent resource creation failures.
-- `CONTAINER_NAME` The name of the container.
-Defaults to `api`.
+- `CONTAINER_NAME`: the name of the container, defaults to `api`.

 ### Individual Scripts